Simnel cake: Ingredients

 Simnel cake is a light fruitcake, generally made from the following ingredients: white flour, sugar, butter, eggs, fragrant spices, dried fruits, zest and candied peel.
 Sometimes orange flower water or brandy is used, either in the cake batter or to flavour the almond paste.
-In most modern versions, marzipan or almond paste is used as a filling, with a layer laid in the middle of the mix before the cake is cooked, and as decoration on top.
-Most recipes require at least 90 minutes of cooking, and advise using several layers of baking parchment to line the tin, and sometimes brown paper wrapped around the outside to stop the marzipan burning.
+In most modern versions, marzipan or almond paste is used as a filling, with a layer laid in the middle of the mix before the cake is baked, and as decoration on top.
+Most recipes require at least 90 minutes of baking, and advise using several layers of baking parchment to line the tin, and sometimes brown paper wrapped around the outside to stop the marzipan burning.

 History

 Simnel cakes have been known since at least medieval times.
 Bread regulations of the time suggest they were boiled and then baked, a technique which led to an invention myth, in circulation from at least 1745 until the 1930s, whereby a mythical couple, Simon and Nelly, fall out over making a Simnel.
 One wishes to boil it, one to bake it and, after beating each other with various household implements, they compromise on a recipe which uses both techniques.

-Simnel cakes are often associated with Mothering Sunday, also known as Simnel Sunday.
+In the United Kingdom, simnel cakes are often associated with Mothering Sunday, also known as Simnel Sunday, named after the cake.
 According to historian Ronald Hutton, the custom of live-in apprentices and domestic servants going home (their only day off in the year) to visit their "Mother Church" where they had been Christened, and visit their mothers (and family) on Mothering Sunday, checking that their families were well and taking food or money if needed, started in 17th Century Gloucestershire and Worcestershire.
 This was a time of year when food stocks were low, and the high-calorie simnel cake was useful nutrition.
 The cake later simply became an Easter cake.

 The meaning of the word "simnel" is unclear: there is a 1226 reference to "bread made into a simnel", which is understood to mean the finest white bread, from the Latin simila, "fine flour" (from which 'semolina' also derives).
 John de Garlande felt that the word was equivalent to placenta cake, a cake that was intended to please.